EL Investors Have Opportunity to Lead The Estee Lauder Companies Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-27, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Estee Lauder Companies Inc. ("Estee Lauder" or the "Company") (NYSE: EL).
+LOS ANGELES, Jan.
+2, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Estee Lauder Companies Inc. ("Estee Lauder" or the "Company") (NYSE: EL).

 Class Period: August 18, 2022 – May 2, 2023